Following a few answers to questions you might have about driving in Switzerland:

 The prices fluctuate depending on season and where you fill your tank.
 Diesel is a little more expensive than unleaded gasoline.
-Price examples end of 2013: CHF 1.598 for Bleifrei (unleaded); 1.67 for Super and CHF 1.748 for diesel.
+Price examples end of 2015: between CHF 1.48 and CHF 1.54 (Source: TCS Automobile club Switzerland).

 When you see the sign "Ketten obligatorisch" (Chains obligatory), chains have to be fitted or you risk a fine.
 In that case, snow socks are not enough.